johndoecorporation/johndoecorporation.github.io/_posts/2023-10-18-Shellcode-Injection.md

 ```
 <br>

 * Marshal.Copy: Copy shellcode byte to destination memory block.
-It's used to for moving the shellcode bytes to te allocate memory that we did with VirtualAlloc.
+It's used for moving the shellcode bytes to te allocate memory that we did with VirtualAlloc.

 ```cs
 Marshal.Copy(byte[] source,